AbitTheGray/Decay-Library/docs/GoldSrc/BSP.md

 ### Entities

 Entities lump is text-only data (followed by `'\0'`).
-Closest commonly-used format is JSON (except this lump does not use `,` and is 1 record per line).
+Closest commonly-used format is JSON (except this lump does not use `,`, is 1 record per line and value is not separated from key by `:`).

 ```
 {